ryym/vim-viler/README.md

 ## Status

-🚧 This plugin is under the heavy development.
-It has many TODOs and bugs.
+v0.0.1 (Beta version)

+Currently basic file operations (adding, copying, moving, deleting) should work well.

 ## Features

+- Editable
 - Tree view
-- Multi window support
+- Multiple window support
-- Editable

 Because you can edit a filer as a normal text, there is no need to configure and remember how to add/copy/move/delete files.
 Just edit lines as you like.
 When you save it Viler detects changes and applies them to the actual file system.
+See [the help document](/doc/viler.txt) for the details.

 ## Installation